 Figure 1. (a) The energy diagram of a molecule illustrates that the scattering of a photon raises the molecule to a virtual level which normally decays to ground (V=0) emitting a photon of the same energy as the incident energy, only broadened by thermal Doppler velocity.
-In a small fraction of cases, the return is Raman shifted to the first vibrational level (V=1), a Stokes shift.
-The relatively large vibrational energy (ΔE) compared with thermal energy makes the anti-Stokes vibrational transition unlikely.
-The rotational states (J-levels) are populated by thermal excitation in both Stokes and anti-Stokes branches. (b) The relative intensities of the Stokes vibrational Raman shifts of oxygen, nitrogen and water vapor are indicated for illumination of atmospheric molecules with the 532 nm laser.
-The distributions of relative rotational states are indicated by envelopes of the individual lines.
-6
+In a small fraction of cases, the scattered photon is Ranan shifted to the first vibrational level (V=1), a Stokes shift.
+The relatively large vibrational energy (\Box E) compared with thermal energy makes the anti-Stokes vibrational transition unlikely.
+The rotational states (J-levels) are populated by thermal excitation in both Stokes and anti-Stokes branches. (b) The relative intensities of the Stokes vibrational Raman shifts of oxygen, nitrogen and water vapor are indicated for scattering from atmospheric molecules with the double Nd:YAG laser at 532 nm.
+The distributions of relative rotational states are indicated by envelopes of the individual lines.^{6,9}